OTonGitHub/ASA-ServerSetup/README.md

 - `C:\ASA-SingleEntryPoint`

+- use `$env:Path` on Powershell to check environment variables.

 #### Update Windows Server Core

 > Run directly on the server, as both SSH & Remote PS Sessions for running this command gets rejected by windows.